 To educate Americans on what other countries’ press was reporting about foreign policy, the Stanley Foundation published a magazine called The World Press Review.
 It allowed American citizens to gain a global understanding of world issues and policy.
 The magazine was published until 2003.

-In 1965, Max had another idea the foundation began to implement - the United Nations of the Next Decade Conference (UNND).
+In 1965, Max had another idea that the foundation began to implement: the United Nations of the Next Decade Conference (UNND).
 1965 marked the 20th anniversary of the founding of the UN, and a commemorative session was planned to celebrate the years of work.
-Max knew many influential people who be attending this session, and he wanted to take the opportunity to look towards the future with them.
+Max knew many influential people who would be attending this session, and he wanted to take the opportunity to look towards the future with them.
 He organized a seminar immediately after the commemorative session that discussed the future direction of the UN.
 UNND continued until 2008.

 The Stanley Foundation continues to thrive today as the “Stanley Center for Peace and Security.”
-It is still headquartered in Muscatine but working on a global stage.
+It is still headquartered in Muscatine but works on a global stage.
 It focuses on three issue areas: climate change, nuclear weapons, and mass violence and atrocities.

-Max: A Biography of C. Maxwell Stanley, Engineer, Businessman, World Citizen
+Read: Max: A Biography of C. Maxwell Stanley, Engineer, Businessman, World Citizen